-Why is Back Pain Such a Common Problem?
+Why is Back Pain Such a Common Health Concern?

 Back pain or backache is one of the most common ailments known to man.
 Why is that?
 Well, I believe it has everything to do with the fact that the back is such an essential and greatly used part of the body that is virtually involved with every aspect of daily living.
 Some have called the back the “workhorse” of the body, and for good reasons.
 It is no wonder that our backs are subject to pain, considering the amount and variety of use they get.
 The good news is that there are practical steps we can take to strengthen and protect our backs, and to prevent injuries and pain.